-For decoding neural activity neuroscientists use the state space model.
-The state space model can be expressed as a set of two equations: the first equation, called the observation equation, captures the map between brain signal and motion, the second equation, called the state equation, describes the evolution of the movement over time.
-The state space model can be expressed as
+For decoding the neural activity people in neuroscience use a state space model.
+A state space model can be expressed as a set of two equations: a first equation called observation equation that captures the map between brain signal and motion, and a second equation, called state equation, that describes the evolution of the movement over time.
+The state space model can be expressed in formula as